Obesity and Pregnancy

 If you're not yet pregnant, now is a good time to try to lose some weight.
 Losing even 2 to 5 kilograms may help reduce your risk for problems.

 You also can make other lifestyle changes to get a future pregnancy off to a good start.
 These include getting enough folic acid, avoiding alcohol and smoking, and avoiding or limiting caffeine.
-See your doctor for a checkup before you become pregnant.
+Women who are planning to get pregnant should take a folic acid supplement every day for at least 2 to 3 months before trying to get pregnant. footnote 2 See your doctor for a checkup before you become pregnant.

 For more information on getting ready for pregnancy, see the topic Preparing for a Healthy Pregnancy.